awsdocs/aws-organizations-docs/doc_source/orgs_manage_org.md

-# Creating and Managing an AWS Organization<a name="orgs_manage_org"></a>
+# Creating and Managing an Organization<a name="orgs_manage_org"></a>

 You can perform the following tasks using the AWS Organizations console:
 + **[Create an organization](orgs_manage_create.md)**\.
 Create your organization with your current account as its master account\.
 Create member accounts within your organization, and invite other accounts to join your organization\.
 + **[Enable all features in your organization](orgs_manage_org_support-all-features.md)**\.
+Enabling all features is the preferred way to work with AWS Organizations\.
+When you create an organization, you have the option to enable all features or a subset of features for consolidating billing\.
+Enabling all features is the default, and it includes consolidated billing features\.

-You must enable all features to use the advanced features available in AWS Organizations, such as policies that enable you to apply fine\-grained control over which services and actions that member accounts can access\.
+  With all features enabled, you can use the advanced account management features available in AWS Organizations such as [service control policies \(SCPs\)](orgs_manage_policies_scp.md)\.
+SCPs offer central control over the maximum available permissions for all accounts in your organization, enabling you to ensure your accounts stay within your organization’s access control guidelines\.
-**Note**
-You can also choose to create your organization with only consolidated billing features enabled\.
 + **[View details about your organization](orgs_manage_org_details.md)**\.
 View details about your organization and its roots, organizational units \(OUs\), and accounts\.
 + **[Delete an organization](orgs_manage_org_delete.md)**\.
 Delete an organization when you no longer need it\.